Skip to main content

 70 mentions Positive Neutral Negative

-The gameplay of *Zoria: Age of Shattering* features classic isometric tactical RPG mechanics, with a focus on turn-based combat that is generally smooth and intuitive, though some players find it simplistic and lacking in depth.
-While the atmosphere and character progression are appreciated, there are criticisms regarding clunky UI, camera issues, and the need for clearer mechanics.
+The gameplay of *Zoria: Age of Shattering* features classic isometric tactical RPG mechanics, with a mix of turn-based combat that is generally smooth and intuitive, though some players find it simplistic and lacking in depth.
+While the atmosphere and character progression are appreciated, there are criticisms regarding clunky UI elements, camera issues, and a need for clearer mechanics.
 Overall, the game shows potential, especially for fans of the genre, but may require further refinement before its full release.

 • “The core gameplay is what you’d expect from a tactical RPG.”